Medicare Glossary and Definition of Health Care Terms

 Extra Help: A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.

 Formulary: A list of drugs covered by a plan.

 Guaranteed Issue Rights: Rights you have in certain situations when insurance companies are required by law to sell or offer you a Medigap policy.
-In these situations, an insurance company can’t deny you a policy, or place a condition on a policy, such as exclusions for pre-existing conditions, and can’t charge you more for a policy because of because of past or present health problems.
+In these situations, an insurance company can’t deny you a plan, or place a condition on a plan, such as exclusions for pre-existing conditions, and can’t charge you more for a plan because of because of past or present health problems.

 Guaranteed Renewable: A right you have that requires your insurance company to automatically renew or continue your Medigap policy, unless you make untrue statements to the insurance company, commit fraud or don’t pay your premiums.

 Health Maintenance Organization (HMO): A type of Medicare Advantage Plan that is available in some areas of the country.
 Plans must cover all Medicare Part A and Part B health care.
 Some HMOs cover extra benefits, like extra days in a hospital.
 In most HMOs, you can only go to doctors, specialists, or hospitals on the plan’s list except in an emergency.
 Your costs may be lower than in Original Medicare.

 Initial Enrollment Period (IEP): The 7-month period that includes the 3 months before, the month of, and the 3 months after the triggering event to be eligible for Medicare.